Induction and Recursion Principles in a Higher-Order Quantitative Logic for Probability: Related work

-The work on quantitative equational logic~\cite{MardarePP16,MardarePP18,MardarePP21} is also related to ours.
+The work on quantitative equational logic~\cite{MardarePP16,MardarePP18,MardarePP21} is also related.
 However, their equational approach fundamentally differs from ours by using a Boolean-valued logical relation $\peq_\epsilon$ to reason about distances.
 Scaling of propositions and guarded recursion as used here would not work for a Boolean-valued logic.
-Indeed, the upper bound shown in Section~\ref{sec:c:markov} can be proven in quantitative equational logic only by using the infinitary rule (Arch)~\cite{BacciBLM18}. \citet{MardarePP16} show how a range of monads on metric spaces can be considered generated by quantitative algebraic theories.
-These include the Kantorovic metric as well as the $p$-Wasserstein metrics on distributions and the Hausdorff metric on compact subsets of a metric space.
+Indeed, the upper bound shown in Section~\ref{sec:c:markov} can be proven in quantitative equational logic only by using the infinitary rule (Arch)~\cite{BacciBLM18}.
+Mardare et al.~\cite{MardarePP16} show how a range of monads on metric spaces can be considered generated by quantitative algebraic theories.
+These include the $p$-Wasserstein metrics on distributions and the Hausdorff metric on compact subsets of a metric space.
 It is unclear how many of these can be captured as quantitative algebras for theories with operations equipped with sensitivity factors, in the same way we algebraically encode the Kantorovich metric in this paper.
-While this approach also works for the Hausdorff metric, it is unlikely that the $p$-Wasserstein metrics for $p\neq 1$ can be encoded the same way. \citet{MardarePP21} use quantitative equational logic to reason about terms of a first order language with fixed points modelled using the Banach fixed point theorem.
-The first order language uses `Banach patterns' as a form of sensitivity annotations on terms.
+While this approach also works for the Hausdorff metric, it is unlikely that the $p$-Wasserstein metrics for $p\neq 1$ can be encoded the same way. \cite{MardarePP21} use quantitative equational logic to reason about terms of a first-order language with fixed points modelled using the Banach fixed point theorem.
+Their syntax uses `Banach patterns' as a form of sensitivity annotations on terms.
 Interestingly, the Banach pattern for fixed point terms is similar to our typing rule (\textsc{fix}).
 We are unaware of any extensions of quantitative equational logic to higher-order.
+Dal Lago et al.~\cite{LagoHLP22} extends quantitative equational logic to weak $\lambda$-theories, and Dahlqvist and Neves~\cite{DahlqvistN22,DahlqvistN23} to linear and affine $\lambda$-calulus.
+Both extensions do not deal with recursion.